SocietyOfUnifiedLife/SOUL-Nexus/documents/incomplete/soul_node_guide.md

 # II.
 Governance & Structure

 A SOUL Node is not a hierarchy—it’s a living system of mutual care, shared responsibility, and evolving trust.
-While every Node is free to structure itself to meet local needs, there are flexible patterns that help prevent burnout, concentration of power, or confusion as the group grows.
+Its vitality depends not just on shared values, but on how those values are lived out through roles, rhythms, and teamwork.

-This section outlines how decisions are made, who holds what kind of responsibility, and how accountability is maintained without bureaucracy.
+This section explores how decisions are made, roles are held, and human energy is organized—clearly, compassionately, and without bureaucracy—so that leadership can rotate, power remains diffuse, and every member feels empowered to contribute without burnout or confusion.

 ---

+## 🔄 1.
+Rotating Role Philosophy

+* Roles are **functional, not positional**—they exist to serve a purpose, not claim power.
+* Every role is **rotatable** to distribute trust, reduce dependence, and encourage growth.
+* **No role is permanent**, and every person should feel free to try, rest, or shift.
+* Rotation trains and spreads experience across the Node—reinforcing resilience, redundancy, and the spirit of **force multiplication**.

+### Rotation Patterns

+* Facilitator: weekly / per-meeting
+* Coordinator: per mission
+* Treasurer: optional annual or seasonal check-in
+* Steward: rotatable or long-term, if desired

+There is no problem with a Node having a favorite Facilitator—as long as they are *chosen* and not *clinging* to the position.
+People may **volunteer** or be **nominated**, but must be **approved**—usually by consensus, Steward, or Council (or some hybrid).

+Approval is only valid for a **set period of time**, after which a new person is selected through the same process.

+---

-### 🧭 1.
+### 🧭 2.
 The Steward (Default Anchor Role)

 The **Steward** is the ethical compass and stabilizing presence of a Node—often the founder or first organizer.
 This person: